samuelebortolotti/neural-prnu-extractor/presentation/main.md

 # Introduction

 ## Noise extraction
-Noise reduction is the process of removing noise from a signal.
-Images, taken with both digital cameras and conventional film cameras, will pick up noise from a variety of sources, which can be (partially) removed for practical purposes such as computer vision [@enwiki:1065098521]
+Noise reduction is the process of removing noise from a signal for practical purposes such as computer vision [@enwiki:1065098521]

 ## PRNU
-Photo response non-uniformity, pixel response non-uniformity, or PRNU is a form of fixed-pattern noise related to digital image sensors, as used in cameras and optical instruments [@enwiki:1048256617].
+Photo response non-uniformity is a form of fixed-pattern noise related to digital image sensors, as used in cameras and optical instruments [@enwiki:1048256617].
-In forensics, PRNU is extracted from a set of images taken by the same camera device with the purpose of identifying which device generated an image.

 # Objective
 Train a model to extract the PRNU noise for device identification.